 Provisions for depreciation, depletion and amortization of proved oil and gas properties are calculated using the units-of-production method.

 Income Taxes.
-Enron accounts for income taxes using an asset and liability approach under which deferredtax assets and liabilities are recognized based on anticipated future tax consequences attributable to differences between financial statement carrying amounts of assets and liabilities and their respective tax bases (see Note 5).
+Enron accounts for income taxes using an asset and liability approach under which deferred assets and liabilities are recognized based on anticipated future tax consequences attributable to differences between financial statement carrying amounts of assets and liabilities and their respective tax bases (see Note 5).

 Earnings Per Share.
 Basic earnings per share is computed based upon the weighted-average number of common shares outstanding during the periods.
 Diluted earnings per share is computed based upon the weighted-average number of common shares outstanding plus the assumed issuance of common shares for all potentially dilutive securities.
 All share and per share amounts have been adjusted to reflect the August 13, 1999 two-for-one stock split.
 See Note 11 for a reconciliation of the basic and diluted earnings per share computations.

 Accounting for Price Risk Management.
 Enron engages in price risk management activities for both trading and non-trading purposes.
 Instruments utilized in connection with trading activities are accounted for using the mark-to-market method.
 Under the mark-to-market method of accounting, forwards, swaps, options, energy transportation contracts utilized for trading activities and other instruments with third parties are reflected at fair value and are shown as “Assets and Liabilities from Price Risk Management Activities” in the Consolidated Balance Sheet.
-These activities also include the risk management component embedded in energy outsourcing contracts.
+These activities also include the commodity risk management component embedded in energy outsourcing contracts.
 Unrealized gains and losses from newly originated contracts, contract restructurings and the impact of price movements are recognized as “Other Revenues.”
 Changes in the assets and liabilities from price risk management activities result primarily from changes in the valuation of the portfolio of contracts, newly originated transactions and the timing of settlement relative to the receipt of cash for certain contracts.
-The market prices used to value these transactions reflect management’s best estimate considering various factors including closing exchange and over-the-counter quotations, time value and volatility factors underlying the commitments.The values are adjusted to reflect the potential impact of liquidating Enron’s position in an orderly manner over a reasonable period of time under present market conditions.
+The market prices used to value these transactions reflect management’s best estimate considering various factors including closing exchange and over-the-counter quotations, time value and volatility factors underlying the commitments.

 Financial instruments are also utilized for non-trading purposes to hedge the impact of market fluctuations on assets, liabilities, production and other contractual commitments.
 Hedge accounting is utilized in non-trading activities when there is a high degree of correlation between price movements in the derivative and the item designated as being hedged.
 In instances where the anticipated correlation of price movements does not occur, hedge accounting is terminated and future changes in the value of the financial instruments are recognized as gains or losses.
 If the hedged item is sold, the value of the financial instrument is recognized in income.
 Gains and losses on financial instruments used for hedging purposes are recognized in the Consolidated Income Statement in the same manner as the hedged item.